 After studying at the London School of Economics and Political Science as an undergraduate and graduate student, Archie Brown taught at Glasgow University from 1964 to 1971.
 During the 1967-68 academic year he was a British Council exchange scholar at Moscow State University.
 He has been Visiting Professor of Political Science at Yale; the University of Connecticut; Columbia University; and the University of Texas at Austin as the holder of the Frank C. Erwin, Jr. Centennial Chair of Government.
 In the Fall semester of 1998 he was Distinguished Visiting Fellow of the Helen Kellogg Institute for International Studies, University of Notre Dame.

 Archie Brown’s most recent book, The Human Factor: Gorbachev, Reagan, and Thatcher, and the End of the Cold War, was published by Oxford University Press (Oxford and New York) in Spring 2020.
+This book was awarded the Pushkin House Book Prize 2021 for ‘original, insightful and well-written books’ relating to Russia, published in English in any country in the world.
+The panel of judges was chaired by Fiona Hill who has served in three different American presidential administrations and was Senior Director for European and Russian Affairs in the US National Security Council, 2017-2019.
 His immediately preceding book, The Myth of the Strong Leader: Political Leadership in the Modern Age (Bodley Head, London, and Basic Books, New York, 2014) was chosen as a Book of the Year by Bill Gates (news/bill-gates-recommends-archie-browns-myth-of-the-strong-leader.html).
 It was republished, with updating new Foreword as a Vintage paperback in 2018.
 Two of his earlier books, The Rise and Fall of Communism (Bodley Head, London, and Ecco, New York, 2009) and The Gorbachev Factor (Oxford University Press, 1996) were awarded both the W.J.M.
 Mackenzie Prize of the Political Studies Association for best politics book of the year and the Alec Nove Prize of the British Association for Slavonic and East European Studies for best book on Russia, Communism or Post-Communism.